 Farrell (Program Director).

 Students with a high GPA may be selected to study at one of several universities in Northern Ireland, including Queens University Belfast and the University of Ulster.
 Applications for this consortial exchange are due in December of the year before study.
-Students pay cost of living at destination.
+Students pay costs of living at the destination.

 Credits earned from the Northern Ireland exchange program are evaluated on a P/NP basis.